 IAS 38 - Intangible Assets The Company holds undated BTC equal to the amount due to holders of the undated Bitcoin wallets solely for the purposes of meeting its obligations.
 Whilst the IFRS Interpretation Committee issued an agenda decision on the accounting for cryptocurrencies in June 2019, there is no one standard under IFRS which details how cryptocurrencies are to be accounted for.
 Following a review of the facts and circumstances, the Company has determined that the Bitcoin backed wallets fall within the scope of IAS 38 Intangible Assets.
-Following on from this determination the Company have accounted for the consider that carrying the Bitcoin Wallets at fair value reflects the objectives and the purpose of holding the asset.
-In connection with the stock in cryptocurrency the Company has entered into a contract with a depository for safekeeping the cryptocurrencies.
+Following on from this determination the Company have accounted for the Bitcoin wallets under the IAS 38 revaluation model being it's fair value on the basis there is an active market for the transfer and sale of the Bitcoin wallets that the Company holds.
+The Bitcoin wallets are held to provide the security holders with the exposure to changes in the fair value of the BTC and therefore the Company consider that carrying the Bitcoin Wallets at fair value reflects the objectives and the purpose of holding the asset.
+In connection with the stock in cryptocurrency the Company has entered into a contract with a denository for safekening the cryptocurrency.